Server data from the Official MCP Registry

 High quality:

-"A photorealistic product shot of headphones on marble, 4K" (using gemini-3-pro-image-preview)
+"A photorealistic product shot of headphones on marble, 4K" (using gemini-3-pro-image)

 process_imageLocal image processing via sharp.
 Free, fast, no API calls.